ferguswatson39/london_sport2/README.md

 * **Role Distribution:** Forecasted distribution of specific volunteer roles that different demographic groups (including ethnicity, disability status, gender, and age) are most likely to take on.

 ---

+## Repository Structure

+### **src**
+The src folder is comprised of 4 main sections representing the 4 core areas of our analysis
+* **stream_1:** Relates to borough level analysis conducted on the 32 London boroughs.
+Forecasts were developed using a Bayesian Ridge forecaster and seasonal forecasts used ARIMA.
+* **stream_2:** Contains exploratory analysis relating to ols and logistic coefficient analysis for determinants of physical activity participation.
+* **stream_3:** Encompasses code relating to clustering analysis for both LCA and HDBSCAN.
+Additionally it also contains a UMAP class which was used to generate the embeddings for both sports clustering and the UMAP-HDBSCAN pipeline.
+Cluster-wise forecasting methods are also included in this directory.
+* **perturbation:** Contains two files relating to the model training pipleine for perturbation (sensitivity analysis) pipeline.
+Additionally contains the perturbation algorithm used to test the trained models.

+### **data**
+The data directory contains the data used throughout this project.
+In particular, the master_data subdirectory contains the data used as an input to the clustering pipeline and the output which contains the generated cluster labels.
+Additionally, the test data used for the sensitivity analysis is also contained within the perturbation subdirectory.

+### **results**
+Contains the results for the sensitivity analysis across all of the tested models.
+Additionally, it also contains the saved umap embeddings used for the n neighbors search, and the optimised hdbscan instance labels saved in dictionary format in hdb_cluster_dict.pkl.

+### **figures**
+This folder contains all figures generated throughout the project and used in the final report.

+### **models**
+Saved models relating to sensitivity analysis, and the trained stepmix (LCA) instance are saved in this folder.

+### **notebooks**
+Comprised of exploratory or test notebooks used to develop files in the src folder.